project-gemmi/gemmi/docs/hkl.rst

 * in C++ -- class DensityCalculator templated with a form factor table,
-* in Python -- classes DensityCalculatorX (corresponding to X-ray form factors) and DensityCalculatorE (electron form factors).
+* in Python -- classes DensityCalculatorX (corresponding to X-ray form factors), DensityCalculatorE (electron form factors) and DensityCalculatorN (neutrons).

 DensityCalculator contains a grid.
 The size of the grid is determined from two parameters that we need to set: ``d_min`` which corresponds to